alexa/ask-sdk-controls/doc/userGuide.md

 -   `builtin_disaffirm`: "Disagree".
 Synonyms: "no", "oh no", "ugh", etc.

-More standard feedback values may be added in time, and developers can and should add additional feedback slot values, assuming they are compatible with the sample utterance shapes.
+More standard feedback values may be added in time, and developers can and should add additional feedback slot values.

 #### 5.7.2.2.
 Action slot type

 The `Action` slot type captures the primary verb of a input.
 This allows the user to mention what they are asking Alexa 'to do'.
 For example "delete" and "deploy" should be captured as actions.
-Controls in the skill know the actions that they can perform and so an action is extremely useful information in an utterance.
+Controls in the skill know the actions that they can perform and they will not attempt to handle utterances containing unknown actions.

 The built-in action slot values are: